The pilot is missing; it's not known whether he ejected

 “People are on site.
 We actually have helicopters over the site doing the search-and-rescue mission, but we have not been able to talk to anybody,” he said.

-The single-seat aircraft went down in a remote, wooded area near the Virginia-West Virginia border.
+The single-seat aircraft went down Wednesday morning in a remote, wooded area near the Virginia-West Virginia border.
+It was flying to New Orleans for a radar system upgrade and there were no missiles on board.

 The state police got the call about the plane crash Wednesday morning, and smoke indicated the location of the crash.